knative/docs/install/getting-started-knative-app.md

     curl -H "Host: helloworld-go.default.example.com" http://IP_ADDRESS
     Hello World: Go Sample v1!
     ```
-    It may take a few tries for Knative to scale up your application and return
+    It can take a few seconds for Knative to scale up your application and return
     a response.

 You've deployed your first application using Knative!